-The GRMI Council will appoint one representative and an alternate from each county to be part of an Advisory Committee for a term of 2 years .
+The GRMI Council will appoint one representative from each county to be part of the Planning Sub-Committee for a term of 2 years.
 The sub-committee will also include mobility managers from counties within the region and representation of older adults and individuals with disabilities.
-The Advisory Committee will assist the RCA in data collection, updating transit provider information and gathering input from stakeholders.
+The Planning Sub-Committee will assist the RCA in data collection, updating transit provider information and gathering input from stakeholders.
 This sub-committee will be responsible for assisting the RCA to revise the plan every four years as required by the FTA Circular: FTA C 9070.1G, "Enhanced Mobility of Seniors and Individuals with Disabilities Program Guidance and Application Instructions" as well during the annual plan updates.